-KNOWN TRENDS AND UNCERTAINTIES OF THE COVID-19 PANDEMIC-The COVID-19 pandemic resulted in reduced revenues beginning with the second quarter of 2020 and continued through early 2021.
-Our collections returned to pre-COVID levels during the second half of 2021 and have continued through the first quarter of 2022.
+KNOWN TRENDS AND UNCERTAINTIES-The COVID-19 pandemic resulted in reduced revenues beginning with the second quarter of 2020 through early 2021.
+Our collections returned to pre-COVID levels during the second half of 2021 and have continued through the first half of 2022.
+As of June 30, 2022, our Neighbors currently being accounted for on a cash basis represented approximately 5.0% of portfolio ABR.
 We believe our collections have stabilized, which will reduce volatility in our earnings during 2022 as compared to 2021.